Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Operational Grid Inputs: Demand and Supply Characteristics

 The carbon intensity of grid electricity depends on supply from its dispatch stack and demand for its electricity, both of which vary across time.
 Figure~\ref{energy_supply_scenarios}-Case 1 illustrates the dispatch stack and variations across time, highlighting the difficulty of environmentally sustainable computing using grid energy alone.
 Carbon-intensive fuels, such as gas as well as coal and oil in some regions, remain a large share of the total despite recent advances in renewable and carbon-free generation with solar and wind.
 Wind and solar generate an order of magnitude fewer units of CO2 than natural gas and oil.
 Table~\ref{electricity_carbon_intenstiy} details the carbon intensity of electricity sources used in this paper~\cite{tomorrow}.
 Note that we refer to wind and solar as "carbon-free" energy sources throughout the paper but wind and solar has some trace amount operational carbon intensity. \fi

 \if 0

 \fi

 \textbf{Net Zero.} Datacenter operators invest in renewable generation, such as wind and solar, and implement power purchase agreements (PPAs) to reduce datacenter exposure to the grid’s carbon intensity.
 PPAs link renewable energy credits (RECs) with a specific source of energy and issue, e.g., one certificate for every MWh generated~\cite{ppa_facebook, ppa_google, ppa_microsoft}.
 With RECs, the energy consumed is much greener than the energy offered by the grid.
 Table~\ref{electricity_carbon_intenstiy} details the carbon intensity of different electricity sources in the grid.
 The grid's energy mix is determined by the utility provider's dispatch stack and portfolio of generating assets~\cite{chase}.
 But the datacenter's energy mix is determined by its pre-negotiated PPAs, which deliver carbon-free energy.

-Given datacenter operators' investments in renewable energy, most energy consumption may be matched and therefore is carbon-free but, during the remaining times, energy consumption is as carbon-intensive as the grid supply~\cite{247_google}.
-Figure~\ref{energy_supply_scenarios_1} illustrates an example of how PPAs enable Net Zero computing.
-Wind and solar energy generation varies across days even as datacenter energy consumption is relatively constant.
-Renewable energy credits are issued as wind and solar energy is generated.
-At the end of the month (and end of the year), the total amount of energy generated and credits issued is equal or greater than the total amount of energy consumed.
-Thus, datacenters achieve a Net Zero carbon footprint on a monthly or annual basis.
-Although on an hourly basis, the carbon intensity of the energy used can be as much as the grid's carbon intensity during the times when there is not enough renewable supply (i.e. white areas under the red line in Figure~\ref{energy_supply_scenarios_1}).
+With Net Zero matching, at the end of the month (or end of the year), the total amount of energy generated and credits issued is equal or greater than the total amount of energy consumed.
+Although on an hourly basis, the carbon intensity of the energy used can be as much as the grid's carbon intensity during the times when there is not enough renewable supply~\cite{247_google}.

-\if 0 Second, purchase agreements increase the grid’s effective carbon intensity.
-An analysis of the grid’s generation portfolio and renewable generation sources may significantly understate the grid’s carbon intensity.
-If most industrial consumers of electricity execute power purchase agreements, much of the grid’s carbon-free energy has already been committed and cannot benefit broader consumers of grid energy. \fi

 \textbf{24/7 Carbon Free.} In addition to installing renewable energy, 24/7 carbon-free datacenters must address variable, intermittent generation.
 Figure~\ref{ren_seasonal_hourly} highlights variability across geography with rows corresponding to three representative regions with distinct renewable energy profiles: (a) Oregon BPAT with wind; (b) North Carolina DUK with solar; (c) Utah PACE with a mix of wind and solar.
 More broadly, of the ten balancing authorities in Table~\ref{dc_renewable_investments}, three offer primarily wind energy (BPAT, MISO, SWPP), three offer primarily solar energy (DUK, SOCO, TVA), and four offer a mix (ERCO, PACE, PJM, PNM).